 This patch of road used to be lined with the sorts of grand looking houses that can be found further along the street, but that all changed during WW2 when the corner block was destroyed, just a couple of years after Lansbury had died.

-Left empty for a few years after the war, the current block of council flats for the aged were erected in May 1955, and both building and garden were named after him, with the garden and monument funded by public donations.
+Left empty for a few years after the war, the current block of council flats for the aged was erected in May 1955, and both building and garden were named after him, with the garden and monument funded by public donations.